HOW TO REGISTER WITH CLAPHAM PARK GROUP PRACTICE

 Complete your registration form online

 To register as a new patient at Clapham Park Group Practice you must complete our registration form.
 If you are 16+ and wish to register with the practice as a new patient, you can complete our registration form online below.
-Please note that patient registrations are processed within 5 working days.
-You will receive an email once you are a registered patient at the practice:
+Please allow up to 5 working days for the processing of your registration form.
+You will receive an email once you are a registered patient at the practice and can then begin to use our services:

 Should you require urgent medical attention prior to becoming a registered patient at the practice, please contact NHS 111 or attend a walk-in centre.
 You can find a walk-in centre local to you via NHS Choices.